WalletScrutiny/WalletScrutinyCom/_hardware/oixbio.md

 Yelo One also held an ICO.

-It is also claimed that the hardware wallet is "paired" via BlueTooth to a mobile app.
-We tried looking for an "OiX Global" or "OiX Bio" mobile app, but could not find any.
+It is also claimed that the hardware wallet can be paired via BlueTooth with a mobile app.
+We searched for an "OiX Global" or "OiX Bio" mobile app, but could not find any.

 ## Analysis